Everything You Need for a Great LinkedIn Skills Section

 If your coworkers laud your ability to problem-solve or how well you interact with children, not only should you list these in your profile, but you should also list synonyms and ask those coworkers if they’d be willing to endorse those skills for all to see.

-For instance, in my work at my public library job, my coworkers often compliment my memory, which allows us to greet patrons by name when they come in.
+For instance, in my work at my public library job, my coworkers often compliment my memory, which allows me to greet patrons by name when they come in.
 I can ask my coworkers to vouch for my attention to detail and interpersonal skills on LinkedIn for my next career move.

 You can even take courses and take skills assessments within LinkedIn to strengthen and confirm your skills.
 At the top right corner of your skills section, there’s a button that says “Take skill quiz.”
 While taking courses to improve your skills requires a paid membership (or at least a trial), you can take 15-question quizzes in a variety of subjects to earn a badge that will appear on your profile.